-The carrying value of cash and cash equivalents, non-trade receivables, advance from the DI Fund, advance from the PPF Life Fund, advance from the PPF General Fund and current non-trade payables are carried at values which approximate their fair values at the financial year-end date due to their short-term nature.
+The carrying value of cash and cash equivalents, non-trade receivables and current non-trade payables are carried at values which approximate their fair values at the financial year-end date due to their short-term nature.

 Non-current non-trade payables consist of deferred bonus, carried at original cost, which approximates its fair value as the effect of discounting future net cash flow back to present value is insignificant.